A man, about 50 years old. He speaks Spanish with an accent that is at once identifiably local and non-native

-We remain silent, like before.
-The woodpigeons coo in the distance, perhaps they’re in the cork oaks on the other side of the road.
+We stay silent, like before.
+Woodpigeons coo in the distance, perhaps they’re in the cork oaks on the other side of the road.
 The roar of a lorry helps me not to think.
-My father strokes the cigar with his fingertips, he paws it, returns it to his month, and a flame from his lighter causes the smouldering cigar stump to glow orange, illuminating his face.
+My father strokes the cigar with his fingertips, he paws it, returns it to his mouth, and a flame from his lighter causes the smouldering cigar stump to glow orange, illuminating his face.
 I remain standing.
-The cross on my mother’s grave is barely visible against the black sky.
+The cross on my mother’s grave can barely be made out against the black sky.
 I take out the pack of cigarettes I stole from Gladis.
 There are still three left.
 We both smoke in the stillness of my mother’s grave.

 “What have they done to the walls?”
 I ask.

 “Like this, there’s more of a breeze,” he says, blowing out some smoke.